 [Sources: the published editions]

 Below is the Jonathan Cape front dust-wrapper.
 The ‘New Play Series’ was clearly aimed at readers interested in socially-conscious drama and shows that Cape saw Gow and Greenwood’s play as being part of a body of international work addressing issues of social justice.
-Though the front dust-wrapper used the Cape brand to catch the reader’s eye, rather than any pictorial matter, the rear dust-wrapper packed in a remarkable amount of textual testimony about the autobiographical experience underpinning Greenwood’s writing, and about the reception of the novel.
+Though the front dust-wrapper used the Cape brand to catch the reader’s eye, rather than any pictorial matter, the rear dust-wrapper packed in a remarkable amount of biographical information and textual testimony about the autobiographical experience underpinning Greenwood’s writing, and about the reception of the novel.
 It also found room for a small version of part of the novel’s dust-wrapper design (though with the red circle replaced with a blue one).

 Give Us This Day, Manchester Repertory Theatre, March 1936.